Logo

 How to Evaluate Your Loan Offer (And Know If It’s Right for You)

-That's why it’s essential you know what to look for in a loan offer, especially when it comes to personal loans.
+It’s essential you know what to look for in a loan offer, especially when it comes to personal loans.

 1. Loan amount

 Next, understand that all loans have limits.
 Loan limits typically are a function of your income, your credit profile, and the value of any collateral being used, meaning you likely can’t (and shouldn’t) have a salary of $50,000 and expect to receive a loan for $1 million.
-Look for a loan you can easily afford to repay, and that fits within your budget.
-If the loan amount you’re offered (and can afford) doesn’t cover all of your needs, maybe a loan for a lower amount is a good first step.

-2. Loan Type
+2. Loan type

 After you decide on the loan amount you need, evaluate what type of loan would make the most sense given your situation.
 While a personal loan can be used for anything from home repairs to paying medical bills or consolidating high interest credit card debt, you may want to apply jointly with a co-borrower (for example, if you’re working on repairing your credit report and your spouse has a higher credit score).